boluwa111/boluwa111/README.md

 - 👋 Hi, I’m Giwa Samuel; A chemical engineer and a python fanatic.
 I also work well with MATLAB
 - 👀 I’m interested in Data Science project
-- 🌱 I’m currently learning data Science/machine learning
+- 🌱 I’m currently learning Data Science/machine learning
 - 💞️ I’m looking to collaborate on any data science/machine learning project; Matlab project is not excluded.
 - 📫 You can reach me on Giwasamuel@gmail.com